Gauthamraju31/sph-simulation/README.md

 ##### Dependencies

-Appropriate versions of [GLFW](https://www.glfw.org/) and [GLM](https://glm.g-truc.net/) are included as submodules so there's no need to install them separately.
+Appropriate versions of [GLM](https://glm.g-truc.net/) is included as submodules so there's no need to install it separately.
+However GLFW is needed to be installed seperately.
 GLFW has some platform-specific build dependencies:

 * Linux